-The House Appropriations Committee today approved the fiscal year 2022 Defense bill on a 33-23 vote.
+WASHINGTON — The House Appropriations Committee today approved the fiscal year 2023 Defense bill on a 32-26 vote.

 - Protects our national security, preserves our domestic advanced manufacturing base to support jobs and economic growth, and invests heavily in research and development with funding recommended by the Secretary of Defense

-- Closes the detention facility at Guantanamo Bay, eliminates the Overseas Contingency Operations budget gimmick, and limits United States involvement in Yemen
+- Closes the detention facility at Guantanamo Bay and limits United States involvement in Yemen

-- Promotes democracy by countering China with strong funding to protect a free and open Indo-Pacific
+- Defends democracy and counters China with robust funding to advance a free and open Indo-Pacific

-- Confronts the climate crisis with historic investments for clean energy and climate adaptation to protect facilities, readiness, and global security
+- Confronts the climate crisis with $2.5 billion in investments in clean energy and climate adaptation to protect facilities, readiness, and global security

 The following amendments to the bill were adopted by the full Committee:

 Rep. McCollum – The manager’s amendment makes technical and noncontroversial changes to the bill and report.
 The amendment was adopted by voice vote.

 Rep. Wasserman Schultz – This amendment urges the Department of Defense (DoD) to expand funding opportunities related to better understanding chronic diseases through biorepositories.
 The amendment was adopted by voice vote.

 Rep. Reschenthaler #1 – This amendment prohibits funds for the Wuhan Institute of Virology.
 The amendment was adopted by voice vote.